RELEASE JUNE 18, 2021

 At the occasion of their IV.
 Music Academy in summer 2019, they welcomed the cellist Gary Hoffman as guest of honour and performed Beethoven, Debussy and Shostakovich together.

 They signed during the spring 2020 a contract with label Hänssler Klassik with a new recording to be released in 2021.
+They perform in october 2020 a very successful concert together with cellist Ophélie Gaillard.

 Listen to us on